mkobuolys/kazlauskas-dev/blog/2020-03-27-flutter-design-patterns-17-bridge/index.md

 }
 ```

-The concrete repository does not care about the specific type of storage it uses as long as the storage implements the `IStorage` interface and all of its abstract methods.
+The concrete repository does not care about the specific type of storage it uses as long as the storage implements the `IStorage` interface and all of its methods.
 As a result, the abstraction (repository) is separated from the implementor (storage) - the concrete implementation of the storage could be changed for the repository at run-time, and the repository does not depend on its implementation details.

 ![Bridge example](./img/example.gif)